 Corporate Counsel has reviewed the proposed Motion and has approved as to form.

 This project will contribute to the long term protection of Sebago Lake and the recommended contribution meets the guidelines of the District's Watershed Land Conservation Policy.
-The Committee unanimously supported the recommendation and forwarded it the full Board for its consideration.

 Cummings Report